jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-21b.md

 to see how this result could have been achieved in a democratic way.
 Anti-church sentiment had not died out and was by no means confined to the vanquished Jacobins.
 People of that persuasion, or their leaders, could not possibly have compromised to that extent.
+5

-5 On the other end of the scale, a strong wave of wrathful Catholic sentiment was steadily gaining momentum.
+On the other end of the scale, a strong wave of wrathful Catholic sentiment was steadily gaining momentum.

 People who shared that sentiment, or leaders dependent on their good will, could not possibly have stopped at the Napoleonic limit; in particular, they could not have dealt so firmly with the Holy See for which moreover there would have been no motive to give in, seeing which way things were moving.

-And the will of the peasants who more than anything else wanted their priests, their churches and processions would have been paralyzed by the very natural fear that the revolutionary settlement of the land question might be endangered once the clergy—the bishops especially—were in the saddle again.
+The will of the peasants who more than anything else wanted their priests, their churches and processions would have been paralyzed by the very natural fear that the revolutionary settlement of the land question might be endangered once the clergy—the bishops especially—were in the saddle again.